 DIY Dandruff Remedies to Try

-If dandruff is the cause of your itchy scalp, you can try one of these homemade concoctions to get rid of it.
+If dandruff is the cause of your itchy scalp, you can try one of these natural remedies to get rid of it.

 1. Apple Cider Vinegar